Configuring Secondary Node

 Upgrade & Downgrade

 It is recommended that the main TeamCity server and all secondary nodes have the same version.
 Read more in Multinode Setup.

 Authentication & License

 The main and secondary nodes operate under the same license.

-Secondary notes use the same authentication settings as the main server.
+Secondary nodes use the same authentication settings as the main server.

 Secondary notes use the same global settings (path to artifacts, version control settings, and so on) as the main server.